Where to Get Cheap or Free Flu Shots [2021 Update]

 - Wash your hands!
 And use hand sanitizer often.
 This helps reduce the chance of spreading germs.
 You can read our guide on how to make hand sanitizer at home if you’re unable to purchase it.

 - Don’t cough or sneeze in your hand or uncovered.
 This may seem like a no-brainer, but kids (and many adults) need a reminder every now and then.

-- Regularly wipe down surfaces with disinfectant wipes.
-Especially if anyone in your household, work place, or other places you visit have been sick.
-Don’t forget to also wipe down your shopping carts and any public doors before touching them.
+- Regularly wipe down surfaces with disinfectant wipes, especially if you’ve been in close contact with someone who’s sick.
+Wipe down your shopping carts and any public doors before touching them.
 If you can’t wipe them down before using them, make sure to wash your hands thoroughly afterwards.

 - Stay healthy.
 Remember to get plenty of rest, eat a well-balanced diet, drink enough water, and exercise regularly.
 A healthy body is a happy body.

 It’s relatively easy to prevent the flu.
-Living wisely, and consciously, can go a long way to keep yourself healthy.
+Living wisely, and consciously, can make a big difference.

-This season, make it a goal to get your flu shot early.
-In fact, now is the best time to go.
-This keeps your family healthy and reduces the risk of lost time at work due to illness.
+Get your flu shot early this season.
+Doing so will keep your family healthy and reduce the risk of lost time at work due to illness.

 When do you get your flu shot?
-What are some other ways you’ve found to get cheap or free flu shots?
-What are some other cheap things you do to stay healthy during fall and winter?
+What are some other things you do to stay healthy during fall and winter?